-The Shirley Basin South, Wyoming, Uranium Mill Tailings Radiation Control Act (UMTRCA) Title II Disposal Site (site) was inspected on July 28, 2020.
+The Shirley Basin South, Wyoming, Uranium Mill Tailings Radiation Control Act (UMTRCA) Title II Disposal Site (site) was inspected July 27, 2021.
 No changes were observed on the disposal cell or in associated drainage features.
+Some erosion gullies were observed on the western side of the site.
 Inspectors identified no maintenance needs and found no cause for a follow-up inspection.

 Groundwater is monitored annually in accordance with the site-specific U.S. Department of Energy (DOE) Office of Legacy Management (LM) Long-Term Surveillance Plan (LTSP) (DOE 2004).
-The most recent sampling event occurred in July 2020.
-Alternate concentration limits (ACLs) continue to be exceeded for radium-226 (226Ra), radium-228 (228Ra), and selenium.
+The most recent sampling event occurred in July 2021, the results of which will be included in the 2022 report.
+The 2020 data showed that alternate concentration limits (ACLs) continue to be exceeded for radium-226 (226Ra), radium-228 (228Ra), and selenium.
 No risks to human health and the environment were identified.

-Requirements for the long-term surveillance and maintenance of the site are specified in the LTSP (DOE 2004) and in procedures LM established to comply with requirements of Title 10 Code of Federal Regulations Section 40.28 (10 CFR 40.28).
+Requirements for the long-term surveillance and maintenance of the site are specified in the LTSP (DOE 2004) and in accordance with procedures established to comply with requirements of Title 10 Code of Federal Regulations Section 40.28 (10 CFR 40.28).
 Table 6-1 lists these requirements.